-The modern dad pitches in around the house and helps with school lunches, often boasting impressive cooking skills that have expanded beyond the stereotype of only being seen as the “guy who grills.”
+The modern dad pitches in around the house and helps with home cooking, often boasting impressive skills that have expanded beyond the stereotype of only being seen as the “guy who grills.”
 With Father’s Day nearly upon us, treat Dad like the king of his own castle.
-Need ideas?
-Here are eight foolproof ways to deliver the perfect Father’s Day, vegan-style.
+Quarantining with dad and need ideas to celebrate a socially-distant Father’s Day?
+Here are eight foolproof ways to deliver the perfect day, vegan-style.

 1. Let him sleep in